Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

-\item The median performance for random forests is much better than the other learners studied here.\item With the exception of AUC, the box plots for random forests are much smaller than for other learners.
-That is, the variance in the predictive perform is much smaller for random forests than for anything else in this study. \end{enumerate} The size of both these effects is quite marked.
-Random forests are usually 20\% better (median) than logistic regression.
-As to the variance, the random forest variance is three to four times {\em smaller} than the other learners.
+\begin{enumerate} \item The performance for Random Forests is statistically significantly better in case all performance measures, other than Popt20 and IFA. \item The box plots for Random Forests are much smaller than for other learners in the case of precision, recall, and AUC.
+That is, the variance in the predictive performance is much smaller for Random Forest than for anything else in this study. \item These results for Random Forests are without hyper-parameter optimization, while other learners are optimized with hyper-parameter optimization.
+This makes the model building for Random Forest orders of magnitude faster. \end{enumerate}

+The size of both these effects is quite marked.
+Random Forest is usually better (median) than Logistic Regression.
+As to the variance, the Random Forest variance is {\em smaller} than the other learners.

 Why is Random Forest doing so well?
 We conjecture that when reasoning about 700 projects that there are many spurious effects.
 Since Random Forests make their conclusions by reasoning across multiple models, this kind of learner can avoid being confused.
-Hence, we recommend ensemble methods like random forests for analytics in-the-large.
+Hence, we recommend ensemble methods like Random Forest for analytics in-the-large.

 \begin{RQbox} \textbf{RQ 3:} Measured in terms of granularity, do same granularity that works well in-the-small, also work at at-scale? \end{RQbox}